Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 # Misc.
 Parts
 ## PES (Photoelectron Spectroscopy)
-**Photoelectron Spectroscopy** is a powerful teqnuiqe which lets us
+**Photoelectron Spectroscopy** is a powerful technique which lets us find the relative energies of a electron in an atom.
+A PES spectrum looks something like this

 ## eV (Electronvolt)